Permanent Vision Correction

 Laser-assisted in situ keratomileusis (LASIK) involves a surgeon cutting a flap in your cornea.
 This flap is then folded back and the remaining layers are reshaped with a precision laser.

 Once the reshaping is complete, the surgeon will return the flap to its original position and the cornea will repair itself.
-Post-surgery surveys report extremely high levels of satisfaction with LASIK.
+Post-surgery surveys report high levels of satisfaction with LASIK.

 Photorefractive keratectomy (PRK) involves the surgeon removing the top layer of the cornea altogether, then reshaping the remaining layers.